- Home

 12. Hairdresser

-If you enjoy making other people look and feel fantastic, and you’re keen to learn some new skills, then a career as a hairdresser could be a good match for you.
+If you enjoy making other people look and feel fantastic, and you’re keen to learn some new skills, then a career as a hairdresser could be a good match.

 Often, clients will happily chat with hairdressers about different aspects of their lives, and it’s not uncommon for clients to become more like friends than customers.

-In Britain, hairdressing is not a regulated profession, so you don’t need any qualifications to start your career.
-There are many salons that are willing to train people on the job while they complete a hairdressing qualification, so there’s nothing to stop you from applying for trainee roles near you.
+In Britain, hairdressing isn’t a regulated profession, so you don’t need any qualifications to start your career.
+Many salons are willing to train people on the job while they complete a hairdressing qualification, so there’s nothing to stop you from applying for trainee roles near you.

 13. Victim care officer

-Victim care officers help people who’ve been affected by serious crimes, like sexual assault or domestic abuse, come to terms with what has happened to them.
+Victim care officers help people who’ve been affected by serious crimes, like sexual assault or domestic abuse, come to terms with what’s happened to them.

-This is a rewarding but naturally challenging role because although it can make an incredible difference to the lives of people who have been through a traumatic time, you’ll need to tailor your support to each victim’s needs, according to their vulnerabilities and differences.
+This rewarding but naturally challenging role can make an incredible difference to the lives of people who have been through trauma.
+You’ll need to tailor your support to each victim’s needs, according to their vulnerabilities and differences.

 It may be possible that you’ll be the first person a victim has opened up to about their experience, so you must be prepared for any emotions (for example, anger, fear, and guilt) that rise to the surface as they begin to deal with the events that have taken place.